pakkio/lslforge/README.md

 ## Fork Purpose

-This fork is to maintain LSL definitions for functions and constants, as well as maintaining Eclipse Plugin Update Site.
+This fork is just to produce a binary version for Windows and Linux that can be used on OpenSim.
+Render.hs should not produce extra parenthesis which are producing errors in OpenSimulator.

 ### News (newest first)